ml-jku/MAE-CT/README.md

 # Citation

-If you find this repository useful, please consider giving it a :star: and cite us
+If you find this repository useful, please consider giving it a star :star: and cite us

 ```
 @article{lehner2023maect,